 ECX utilizes a Market Information System (MIS) to disseminate market information tickers to members and traders across Ethiopia.
 The key components for disseminating information are the following:

-The Market Intelligence suite of products ECX made available to market participants includes the following:
+The Market Intelligence suite of products ECX makes available to market participants includes the following:

 Market Hotline: ECX has a dedicated phone line for disseminating real-time market information and updated international market prices.